brewchetta/ph4-sqlalchemy-certificates-practice/README.md

 Please note the routes will throw an error if you don't complete your models first.

+In addition to these you have a `/debug` route which will pause code execution and open up `ipdb` for testing and debugging.
+To use this, go to `http://localhost:5555/debug` in the browser and then check your terminal.

 ### GET /engineers and GET /certificates

 These are set up to send back data for either every engineer or every certificate as a dictionary.